LoginRadius/engineering-portal/content/blog/handling-cheapest-fuel-data/index.md

 ![b](b.png)

 Big companies like Google, Amazon, Netflix, Instagram, Facebook, Twitter, and many more are generating tons of data daily.

-## Some Insights into their data generation-
+Information is taken from [here](https://www.smartdatacollective.com/how-much-big-data-companies-make-on-internet/).

 ## Google: 40,000 Google Web Searches Per Second
 More than 3.7 billion humans now have regular access to and use the internet.
 That results in about 40,000 web searches per second — on Google alone.